 Portraits are located to where the sitter was living or working when the painting was made.
 If we don't know that, we try to establish where the person was born, lived, or died.

 Ships are located to the port they launched from, or along their main shipping route.

 Animals and plants are located to the region, country or continent that forms their primary habitat.

 Monuments that have been moved (such as Cleopatra's Needle, which was transported from Alexandria to London) are located to where they stood when the artist painted them.

 Unrecognisable locations: if we can't identify a location and have no further information, we locate the image to the area where the artist lived and worked.

 Any location that we add, however specific, is just a suggestion.
 If you think you can help improve on any of them please let us know.

 We try to display the information on our website as clearly as possible, and to help you find watercolours easily.
 But we need your input to improve.
 Do you know more about an image and the area it depicts?
 Do you disagree with any of the tags, categories or locations that we have assigned?
-Look for the 'report' button at the bottom of each painting page and send us your ideas.
+Look for the email link under the image of each painting page and send us your ideas.